 “Is Quality Score dead?
 No, not at all.”

-Here are his reasons for thinking that Quality Score still matters in 2021:
+Here are his reasons for thinking that Quality Score still matters:

 Mark starts off by pointing out that Quality Score is the same as it’s always been.

 “It’s still an equal factor in ad rank and ad rank still matters if you want to show up at the top of the SERP (or at all).
 If you’ve got a poor Quality Score compared to your competition, that’ll hurt you as it did before.
 If you’ve got a great Quality Score, you’ll be better off!
 The math of that all still holds as it did in 2013 when it was WordStream’s anthem.”